quantum-visualizations/qmsolve/README.md

 ## Time Dependent Examples

 These examples use the `TimeSimulation` class.
-This class takes as an argument the Hamiltonian you hacve previously defined, and the method you desire to use.
+This class takes as arguments the Hamiltonian you have previously defined, and the method you desire to use.
 Currently, there are two methods implemented: [Split-Step Fourier](https://en.wikipedia.org/wiki/Split-step_method) and [Cayley-Crank-Nicolson](https://en.wikipedia.org/wiki/Crank%E2%80%93Nicolson_method).
 To specify the method you want to use, use the arguments `method ='split-step'` and `method ='crank-nicolson'` respectively.

-Once the `TimeSimulation` is set up, you need to use `TimeSimulation.run()` to perform the simulation.
+Once the `TimeSimulation` is set up, you need to use `TimeSimulation.run` method to perform the simulation.
 It takes the following arguments:

- - `initial_wavefunction`: State of the system at t=0, specified as a function of the particle observables.
+ - `initial_wavefunction`: State of the system at `t=0`, specified as a function of the particle observables.
- - `dt`: size of simulation time step,
+ - `dt`: size of simulation time step.
- - `total_time`: amount of time to evolve the wavefunction
+ - `total_time`: amount of time to evolve the wavefunction.
- - `store_steps`: number of time steps to save to later visualize.
+ - `store_steps`: number of time steps to save in the array denoted by `TimeSimulation.Ψ` to later visualize or analyze.
+ `total_time`/`store_steps` must be larger or equal to `dt`.

-All examples as `initial_wavefunction` use a Gaussian wave-packet with standard deviation of position `σ` and initial momentum `p_x0` and `p_y0`
+By default in the examples, `initial_wavefunction` initializes a Gaussian wave-packet with a spatial standard deviation equal to `σ` and initial momentum `p_x0` and `p_y0`.

 ```
 python 2D_double_slit.py